Welcome to my life.

-Though I knew life was precious from a young age, I easily fell into places of comfort and security, but guess what?
-Not no more.
+Though I knew life was precious from a young age, I gravitated toward comfort and security, but guess what?
+Not no more, folks.
 I am now in the phase of life where I do what I want, when I want, all while being true to myself.

 - grateful for you -